knewin/io-api/README.md

 ## Response protocol

-The above response shows the JSON returned from a search in knewin.io API.
+The response protocol, in JSON format, contains a list of news returned from a search in knewin.io API.

 ```
 {